 Human Anatomy & Physiology

-Human Anatomy & Physiology is an advanced biology course that focuses the human body in detail.
+Human Anatomy & Physiology is an advanced biology course that focuses on the human body in detail.
 In this course, students will study the anatomy and the physiology of the human body’s eleven organ systems, covering the material typically taught in a college freshman biology course.
-The course lab component includes a detailed cat dissection and dissection of specific mammalian organs and how their structures relate to the human body and microscopic comparative tissue studies.
+The course lab component includes a detailed cat dissection and dissection of specific mammalian organs.
+We will evaluate how their structures relate to the human body and perform microscopic comparative tissue studies.
 The material covered in of General Biology and Human Anatomy & Physiology correspond to a high school AP biology course.

 Pre-requisite: General Biology & Chemistry